 > And "3" might be better described by, simply

 > The height of a horizontal scroll bar, in pixels.

-The error is that the TCC help says (of "2") "horizontal"; it should be"Erroneously" may be a bit harsh, since the width of the scroll bar and the
+"Erroneously" may be a bit harsh, since the width of the scroll bar and the

 width of the arrow bitmap are identical; and the help text was taken